ultramango/gear360reveng/README.md

 It is possible to inspect some applications using qemu-user-static (see this answer on [stackoverflow](http://unix.stackexchange.com/a/222981), also [here](https://wiki.gentoo.org/wiki/Crossdev_qemu-static-user-chroot)).
 That way we can chroot into mounted Gear360 images and run programs which are there (not everything will work as it is not real hardware).

+### info.tg

+It looks like the trick described here: [telnet on nx500](https://github.com/ottokiksmaler/nx500_nx1_modding/blob/master/Running-telnet-server-on-camera.md) almost works.
+The problem is that if you follow that guide a script will be executed, but... since camera stays in test mode it is not possible to connect to it.
+One solution would be to initiate a connection from the script, or somehow exit test mode.

+Somewhere in the image there's a mention about ```info.tgw```, it still displays test menu, but it is possible to connect to camera, but... script is not executed.

 Links
 -----